DavidFengg/JTree/README.md

  -d '{`# See models.resultdetails for object structure`}' 127.0.0.1:8000/Jtree/metadata/0.1.0/resultdetails

 ```
+# Docker Compose
+Build 3 containers using docker-compose
+$ docker-compose up --build mysql
+$ docker-compose up --build jtree
+$ docker-compose up --build limsinsight
+Then use curl statements or postman to make POST calls
+http://localhost:8003/patients to view generated patients
+To login to any of the containers use: docker exec -it container_name bash

+To generate fake patients use
+$ docker-compose up --build
+$ docker exec -it jtree bash
+$ ./bin/jtree -g=100

 # Docker
 For golang code, may need to change the connection string with an updated IP address for the docker container